 Nearly every adult online has some social media profile.
-Figure out where your customers hang out and integrate your newsletter and your social media followers.
+Figure out where your customers hang out and integrate your newsletter and social media followers.
 There are several ways you can achieve this.

 5. Customize Your Design

-You have some options for your design.
+You have some custom options for your design.
 You can take one of the sample templates and adjust the colors and photos to match your business.
 Another idea is purchasing a custom template from a graphic designer.
 This saves you time.
 If you’re on a tight budget, you can also easily learn to code your own template.

 6. Automate Campaigns

 You may not always have time to create a newsletter, especially if you send it out frequently.
-Automation helps you send content to your users without eating up all your time you must spend on other marketing and business growth efforts.
+Automation helps you send content to your users without eating up all the time you must spend on other marketing and business growth efforts.

 7. Know When to Send

 The truth is that it depends on your audience, so you must study your open rates if you want to improve your email marketing optimization.
-Start by figuring out your click-to-open ratio and then seek to improve that number.
+Start by determining your click-to-open ratio and then seek to improve that number.
 Track analytics and try different tactics until you hit the perfect combination.